FILTERS

 Why Investors Should Avoid the “Noise” of Everyday Media

 Behavioral finance studies the markets through the lens of human behavior.
 It posits that the main reason markets sometimes behave irrationally is that people sometimes behave irrationally.
 Virtually nothing subverts rational investment thinking and behavior more than being bombarded by media noise.
+In fact, the World Economic Forum, in its Global Risks Report 2024, identified misinformation and disinformation as the most severe short-term risks the world faces1.

 What is Stock Market Noise?

 CNBC and other financial news media provide useful information, but since they are required to fill every hour (or every page) with something, much of what they deliver is unavoidably noise.
 How much has the Dow risen or dropped today?
-How did Amazon’s predictions compare to their first quarter earnings?
+How did Company A’s predictions compare to their first quarter earnings?
 What do unemployment claims look like this week?

 Why Should You Avoid the Market Noise?